 RPM Changes for Clinicians

 RPM technologies lower the risk of clinician burnout by helping them reach more clients conveniently, while also reducing costs and increasing efficiency.
 Though some clinicians may be concerned about not being able to meet with patients in person, RPM still allows them to develop crucial doctor-patient relationships.
 RPM provides the time and attention that patients need, while giving clinicians more freedom to attend to their other patients.
+Many patients have stated that they feel more connected to their healthcare provider through biweekly phone calls than they did through stressful office visits.

 The Overall Results of RPM